mi3nts/airMarReader/README.md

 | 9) Blue     | No Connection | NC          |                |
 | 10) Bare    | Shield        | NC          |                |

 Connect Blue and Orange togeather.
 On the rs232 cable make sure the ground is common.
-12V must be supplied to the aimar seperately.
+12V must be supplied to the aimar seperately.</br>
-**NC: No Connection**
+**NC: No Connection**</br>
 ## 	USB-RS232-WE-1800-BT_5.0
 Inspired from [this link](https://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_USB_RS232_CABLES.pdf)